Thank you for reading our post, please rate this article at the end.

 1. Fiberglass roofing

-- Secondly, it is much better if you crawl on the roof rather than work.
+- Secondly, it is much better if you crawl on the roof rather than walk.
 This is because when you crawl, your center of gravity is much closer and lower to the roof, ensuring that your balance is increased.

 - Thirdly, you should never walk on the roof of your RV if you have taken a few shots or even just a glass of wine.
 Walking on the roof after drinking is a recipe for disaster.